Daws Heath

+History

 Daws Heath was described in books as a "wild and lawless place: both travellers and local inhabitants had to endure thieves and highwaymen," (Thundersley - A Pictorial History by Terry Babbington) and "a hotbed of lawlessness right down to living memory."
 (Southend-on-Sea & District by J.W.Burrows, dated 1909).
 Burrows continued......"The settlement of this...district is attributed to some discharged soldiers who served in the Peninsular War.
 Upon the heath land they built themselves small huts, and by some means or another managed to obtain a precarious livelihood.
 Here possibly smuggled goods were concealed until a favourable opportunity enabled the owners to dispatch them to London or through the bye roads into the centre of England."
 Charcoal burning was an important industry here in the 16th century, supplying gunpowder factories.
 This probably included the Waltham Abbey Royal Gunpowder Mills which produced gunpowder from 1660.
 More recently the Essex Wildlife Trust has revived charcoal burning in Pound Wood.
 The Wildlife Trust has done much work in Pound Wood and Tile Wood/Starvelarks Wood (next to Little Haven Children's Hospice), making them more accessible to visitors.

-The nearest public house is The Woodman's Arms on the Rayleigh Road (A129) junction with Daws Heath Road.

 The artist Alan Sorrell was a resident of Daws Heath.